mediacloud/story-indexer/doc/metadata.md

 Archived WARC file names are prefixed with `mc-`

-rss_entry is populated from JSON encoded data recieved from the rss-fetcher API.
+rss_entry is populated from JSON encoded data received from the rss-fetcher API.

 All rss_entry are used as intended, `via` contains `ID_NUMBER@SERVER`

-All http_metdata fields are used as intended.
+All http_metadata fields are used as intended.

 #### historical